lll-solutions/meeting-transcription/docs/DEPLOYMENT.md

 ## Troubleshooting

+### "Can't log in"
+- Verify you're using the correct email and password from setup output
+- Check that JWT_SECRET is configured in Cloud Run secrets
+- Try resetting password via the setup API endpoint
+- Check Cloud Run logs for authentication errors

 ### "Bot won't join meeting"
+- Verify bot joining feature was enabled during setup
-- Check Recall.ai API key is correct
+- Check Recall.ai API key is correct in Cloud Run secrets
-- Verify meeting URL format
+- Verify meeting URL format (must be valid Zoom/Meet/Teams URL)
 - Check [Cloud Run logs](https://console.cloud.google.com/run) → your service → Logs

 ### "Webhook not working"
-- Verify webhook URL in Recall.ai dashboard
+- Verify webhook URL in Recall.ai dashboard matches your Cloud Run URL
 - Make sure you copied the full URL including `https://`
 - Check that `/webhook/recall` is at the end
+- Verify all required events are enabled in Recall.ai webhook settings

-### "No summary generated"
+### "No summary generated" or "Transcript stuck in processing"
+- **Using Vertex AI (default):** Verify Vertex AI API is enabled in your GCP project
-- Check LLM provider API key
+- **Using Azure OpenAI:** Check Azure API key, endpoint, and deployment name are correct
 - Verify you have quota/credits with your LLM provider
-- Check Cloud Run logs for errors
+- Check Cloud Run logs for LLM API errors
+- For uploaded transcripts: Verify Cloud Tasks is configured and compute service account has `roles/run.invoker`

 ### View Logs